Harry Goonatilake: Career in the Air Force

-Family life
+Personal life

 In 1955 he married Marian Perera and had two sons and two daughters.
 Both his sons joined the Sri Lanka Air Force, his eldest son Marshal of the Sri Lanka Air Force Roshan Goonatilake served as Commander of the Sri Lanka Air Force and Chief of the Defence Staff, his younger son Air Commodore Shirantha Goonatilake was killed in 1995 when the plane he was piloting was shot down by a SAM, to date is the most senior air force officer killed in action.

 Death

 He died on 11 April 2008.
 His funeral was held at the General Cemetery Borella, Colombo on 12 April with military honors.